ni/measurement-plugin-labview/docs/README.md

 1. Create and save a new LabVIEW project.

-2. From the project window, go to `Tools` → `Plug-In SDKs` → `Create Measurement Plug-in...`.
+2. From the project window, go to `Tools` → `Plug-Ins` → `Measurement` → `Create Measurement Plug-in...`.
     - In the dialog, enter the `Measurement Plug-in Name` and `Measurement Plug-in Description`, then click `Create Measurement Plug-in`.

         ![New measurement dialog](images/New%20measurement%20dialog.png)

-    - This will create a new measurement service library.
+    - This will create a new measurement service library and a UI library

         ![Measurement library files](images/Measurement%20library%20files.png)